Ringing in the Ears: Facts About Tinnitus

 Loud noise.
 Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss get worse.

 Medicine.
 More than 200 medicines, including aspirin, can cause tinnitus.
 If you have tinnitus and you take medicine, ask your doctor or pharmacist whether your medicine could be involved.

 Other potential causes.
 Allergies, tumors, problems in the heart and blood vessels, jaws, and neck can cause tinnitus.

-The first step is to see an Audiologist for an evaluation.
+The first step is to see an Hearing Aid Specialist for an evaluation.
 A careful history and audiometric testing will lead to the most likely causes and best treatment for your tinnitus.
 You may be referred to an ear, nose and throat examination to complete the diagnosis.

-Although there is no cure for tinnitus, Audiologists, scientists and doctors have discovered several treatments that may give you some relief.
+Although there is no cure for tinnitus, Hearing Aid Specialists, scientists and doctors have discovered several treatments that may give you some relief.
 Not every treatment works for everyone, so you may need to try several to find the ones that help.

 Treatments can include:

 Hearing aids.
 Most people with tinnitus have some degree of hearing loss.
 Hearing aids create a dual benefit of enhancing hearing and masking or covering up the tinnitus.
 The majority of patients with tinnitus receive partial or complete relief from their tinnitus with the use of hearing aids.

 Maskers.
 Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
 Like hearing aids, they may provide relief from the tinnitus, but will not enhance hearing and may interfere with understanding speech.